MikkoVihtakari/BioticExplorer/README.md

 ### Troubles getting R/RStudio/devtools to recognize Rtools on Windows?

-This is a common problem on IMR Windows computers.
+This is a common problem on IMR Windows computers and can now be avoided by installing binary version of the package (see above).
+If you want to get the R++ compiler to run on your machine, you need to install Rtools (only under Windows - the compiler is installed on Unix machines).
 When you install Rtools, make sure to tick the ["edit the system PATH" option](http://stat545.com/packages01_system-prep.html).
 Restart RStudio, load devtools (`library(devtools)`) and see what `find_rtools()` returns (should be TRUE).
 These issues are often caused because the development software for R (Rtools and pkgbuild) drag behind the R releases on Windows (see [here](https://github.com/r-lib/devtools/issues/1772)).
-If the above mentioned solution does not solve the problem, this is likely the case.
-You can try installing an older version of R or use a Unix computer to test the app.
-These developmental problems on Windows will disappear once the [`RNMDAPI`](https://github.com/REDUS-IMR/RNMDAPI) package is uploaded to CRAN.

 ## Usage